AVB

 Rel.
 Volume (14w) This week's trading vs. the 14-week average 1.4x

-With a market cap of $25.5 billion, AVB is a large-cap stock.
+With a market cap of $25.2 billion, AVB is a large-cap stock.
+The company generates a free cash flow yield of 5.5%, which is healthy.
 Return on equity stands at 9.7%.
-The stock trades at 2.2x book value.
+The stock trades at 2.1x book value.

 Business Health